So you want to get your furry feline friend neutered? We can help.

 - We will take care of the cost of the neutering operation so you do not have to part with any money.
 The vet will explain any pre/post operative care which should be strictly followed for the welfare of your cat.

 Why not call us today!
 0345 371 2739

 We are always happy to talk about cats, discuss their needs and offer advice.
-Remember that the sooner you get your cat neutered the greater the benefits for the health and welfare of your cat and the welfare of cats in general.
+Remember - the sooner you get your cat neutered the greater the benefits for the health and welfare of your cat and the welfare of cats in general.

 - Neutering of male cats means they are less likely to roam and fight sometimes resulting in serious injury.
 It also decreases the need to display territorial behaviour such as spraying.